 - Exercise even if it is a quick work out

 - Call the addiction treatment center you just left

 They are taught coping skills and problem solving to deal with feelings that make them vulnerable to relapse.
-Develop an action plan and carry it out.
+They are also taught to develop an action plan and carry it out.

 Eating right along with a good night sleep and daily exercise are very important.
-Become involved in activities and hobbies.
+We also suggest becoming involved in activities and hobbies.
 Ranch Creek Recovery offers yoga, guided meditation, and a fitness trainer to ensure healthy brains in recovery.